 - If a tee shot lands OB in the water, proceed to DZ1 shooting 3

-- If shot from DZ1 lands OB in the water, proceed to DZ2 shooting 5
+- If a shot from DZ1 lands OB in the water, proceed to DZ2 shooting 5

 - RULING CLARIFICATION: